 Visit your Dentist Regularly

 Just like adults, children must get dental checkups regularly.
-By the time children celebrate their first birthday, you should take them to the dentist for the first check-up.
+When children celebrate their first birthday, you should take them to the dentist for the first checkup.
 The dentist will not just check on the child’s general dental health but will give you tips on cavity prevention and proper brushing habits.
 Your dentist will also assess the risk of cavities and advise you on how often your child should visit their office.
 Early decay will be treated with fluoride to help harden the teeth.
 The dentist will also spot any cavity problems and fill them.

 Cleaning the Teeth